Atopy (Allergies) in Dogs

 Treatments for canine atopy may include one or more of the following:

-Atopy is a disease that varies considerably in intensity depending on the individual animal and his present environment.
+Atopy is a disease that varies considerably in intensity depending on the individual animal and their present environment.
 Therefore, home monitoring and communication with your veterinarian is vital for success.
 Treatment is most likely to be effective if individualized to the dog.

 Follow-up Care for Dogs with Allergies